_

 "Oh well," Damien sighed, he dropped the tool box in front of him.
 A figure emerged from the cloud of dust, his eyes widened as it walked closer.
 It walked through the dust.
 He sighed in relief as it was Sid with a grin on his face, of course covered in cuts and a bruise or two.

 "That was so cool!" he grinned.
-"I couldn't of done that better if I had planned it."
+"I couldn't have done that better if I had planned it."

 "Uh huh," Damien mumbled.
 He pointed at the toolbox, "that's pretty heavy."